great-expectations/great_expectations/docs/terms/datasource.md

 ### How to create and configure

 Creating a Datasource is quick and easy, and can be done from the <TechnicalTag relative="../" tag="cli" text="CLI" /> or through Python code.
 Configuring the Datasource may differ between backends, according to the given backend's requirements, but the process of creating one will remain the same.

+To create a new  Datasource through the CLI, run `great_expectations datasource new`.

+To create a new Datasource through Python code, obtain a data context and call its `add_datasource` method.

+Advanced users may also create a Datasource directly through a YAML config file.

 For detailed instructions on how to create Datasources that are configured for various backends, see [our documentation on Connecting to Data](../guides/connecting_to_your_data/index.md).